rhattersley/igprof/NOTES.md

     * Use `sym-cache.cc: IgProfSymCache::get` on each frame in the call stack and check the name and binary name match `PyEval...` and `libpython...`.
+    * Hook `PyEval_EvalFrameEx` so it records (on a per-thread basis) the frame numbers where it occurs.
 * How to deal with different CPython versions and any variances they have in their ABI?
 For example, changes to the layout of `PyInterpreterState`.
 Using accessor functions would help as long